treehouse/timberline/README.markdown

 - **Monitor** - A simple Sinatra interface for monitoring the statuses of queues and observing/resubmitting errored-out jobs.
-- **Documentation** - need to get Tomdoc added so that the API is more completely documented.
-For the time being, though, there are some fairly comprehensive test suites.
-- **Refactor** - the singleton model made sense at some point for Timberline but now it's cumbersome.
-Need to rewrite some of the basic stuff to be more OO-appropriate.
 - **Forking** - Timberline should support forking in its watcher model so that jobs can be run in parallel and independently of each other.